Harano Sur

-Harano Sur is a 1957 Indian Bengali-language romantic drama film by Ajoy Kar, starring Suchitra Sen and Uttam Kumar, with music by Hemanta Mukherjee, sung by Geeta Dutt.
+Written by Nripendrakrishna Chatterjee, the film had music by Hemanta Mukherjee, sung by Geeta Dutt.
 This is the first film that Uttam produced along with Ajoy Kar.
 The film is regarded as one of the finest examples of Bengali cinema of this early period.
-The film is based on the 1942 American film Random Harvest.
+The film is based on.
 The film became the highest grossing Bengali film of 1957.
+The songs "Tumi Je Amar" and "Aaj Dujanar Duti Path" written by Gauriprasanna Mazumder and composed by Hemanta Mukherjee became major hits.

 Synopsis

 An amnesiac after a train accident, Alok Mukherjee (Uttam Kumar) is rescued after escaping from the asylum where he was admitted by Doctor Roma Banerjee (Suchitra Sen) who takes him to her father's (Pahadi Sanyal) country house in a village called Palaspur.
 There, while treating him, she falls for him and he for her.
 They marry but a second accident makes him recall his life as a rich businessman in Calcutta and forget the memories spent with Roma.
 Roma follows him to Calcutta and meets him there, but he doesn't recognise her.
 He hires her as governess to his niece instead.
 Roma keeps trying to simulate Alok's memory but is looked at suspiciously by Lata, Alok's fiancée in Calcutta who thinks Roma is snatching Alok away from her and who complains to Alok's mother.
 The latter has Roma kicked out.
 Alok, realizing she is from Palaspur and that is where he got back his memory goes there and regains his memory of times spent with Roma there.